-Two fifths of employers participating in the survey have reported that stress absence has increased in the last year once again, with public sector organisations being more likely to report an increase in stress related absences.
+Two fifths of employers participating in the survey have reported that stress absence has increased in the last year once again, with public sector and larger organisations being more likely to report an increase in stress related absences.

 As with last year, the most common cause of stress identified by the survey is workload, suggesting employees are taking on greater amounts of work due to a more streamlined workforce.
 It is therefore important that employers have in place effective procedures to deal with workplace stress including monitoring workload levels.
 Despite many organisations surveyed taking steps to tackle stress related absences, one third of employers who included stress in their top five reasons for absence are not currently taking any action to address this issue.

 Short-term absence of up to seven days accounts for two-thirds of workplace absences.
 Of the organisations surveyed, 96% of these reported that minor illnesses such as colds, flu and stomach upsets were in the top five causes for short-term absences.
 Unfortunately for employers, there may be little that can be done to prevent this type of absence.
 The survey does though show that family and home responsibilities are seen as one of the top five causes of absence by a significant number of employers (the survey reveals this to be a bigger issue among private sector employers) and it may be beneficial for employers to consider whether additional flexible working availability may help reduce short-term absence if this is a problem.

 While costs are hard to estimate and can depend on the size of the employer, the median cost of workplace absence of those surveyed who had financial records was £609 per employee per year.
 So if nothing else having good absence procedures in place can be a boost to the bottom line.

 The report as a whole contains some very useful benchmarking information for employers looking to improve their absence management procedures.

 If absenteeism is a problem for your organisation then it is important to consider issues such as:

 - Management Reporting – e.g. cost of absence, lost time rate, Bradford factor